 Weigh costs and fees against convenience to learn how to compare money transfer providers that send to Kuwait to best meet your needs:

 Exchange rates.
-Using a service that allows you to lock-in exchange prices may help you save money down the line if the Kuwaiti dinar rises against the Philippine peso.
+The SGD-KWD relationship fluctuates often, so using a service that allows you to lock-in exchange prices may help you save money down the line if the Kuwaiti dinar rises against the Singapore dollar.

 Transfer limits.
 How much you can send varies by company, and different amounts can attract higher or lower fees.
 Shop around for the best deal on the amount of Kuwaiti dinar you’re sending to Kuwait.